 I have prepared some questions to assist undergraduates who want to enter graduate programs with the selection of a suitable school.
 I also have a page where one can learn about some of the distinguished women contributors to mathematics.

 I have become involved with a group of mathematicians, mathematics educators, and other interested parties to help change the climate for Mathematics Education.
 The group calls itself Math Is More.
 In conjunction with this here are some comments I posted to the Math is More web page.
 I post comments about mathematics and mathematics education to the Math is More Discussion Formum on a regular basis.
 Here is a direct link to that discussion board.

-Also in conjuction partly with Math is More and other educational efforts of mine, I have prepared some "stand alone" essays about Mathematics Education.
-These essays will be available here.
+Also in conjuction partly with Math is More and other educational efforts of mine, I have prepared some "stand alone" essays (or other materials) about Mathematics Education.
+These essays are available here.

 York College is part of the Teacher Academy program at CUNY (now sadly confined only to students who have already been admitted) which offers free tuition (and other benefits) in exchange for teaching Mathematics or Science in the New York City public schools.
 I have been involved with the Teacher Academy at York, where I organized a Mathematics Education Seminar and developed some curriculum materials for the benefit of Teacher Academy Students (and other interested parties).
 A list of talks and abstracts for the talks given at the York College Mathematics Education Seminar will give you an idea of the range of topics our community has learned about and is interested in.
 Unfortunately, CUNY no longer supports the Teacher Academy, but the web pages above still are available.